FortinetCloudCSE/fortigate-automation-stitch-workshop/content/04/_index.md

 ## Tasks

 * Create a Complex Automation Stitch - Update an Azure Route table to micro-segment VMs in the same subnet, using host routes
-* Utilize FortiGate Azure SDN Connector
+* Create a FortiGate Azure SDN Connector in disabled mode
 * Utilize FortiGate Dynamic Address Objects in FortiGate Policy
 * Utilize FortiGate Log entries as an Automation Stitch trigger
 * Utilize FortiGate Automation Stitch to trigger an Azure Automation Runbook
+* Enable the FortiGate Azure SDN Connector
 * Check that the Automation Stitch is working

 ## Note